ilona-dvorak/SimpleHttp4kServer/README.md

 Would you like to copy its configuration to the new app? (y/N) y

-Would you like to continue in the web UI? (y/N) n

 Do you want to tweak these settings before proceeding? (y/N) n
 ```